openhive-network/hive/README.md

 ## Config File

 Run `hived` once to generate a data directory and config file.
 The default data directory location is `~/.hived`.
 Kill `hived`.
-If you want to modify the config to your liking, we have example config used in the docker image. ( [consensus node](contrib/config-for-docker.ini) ) All options will be present in the default config file and there may be more options needing to be changed from the docker configs (some of the options actually used in images are configured via command line).
+If you want to modify the config to your liking, we have [example config](contrib/config-for-docker.ini) used in the docker image.
+All options will be present in the default config file and there may be more options needing to be changed from the docker configs (some of the options actually used in images are configured via command line).

 ## Seed Nodes